 Here you will find problem sheets, slides and any other materials.

 Problem Sheets and Classes

 There will be four problem sheets, each covering roughly four lectures' material.
-Part C students should sign up for classes in the usual way, these will be in weeks 3, 5, 7 and Hilary Week 0.
-MSc students will have classes in weeks 4, 5, 7 and 8:
+MSc students will have classes in LG.01, 2pm-3pm, on Wednesdays in weeks 3, 5, 7, and on Thursday of week 8.